jyxi7676/STtools/doc/readme3.md

 Step 5 bins the DGE into simple square gridded data using sliding window strategy and outputs a RDS file with collapsed barcodes and spatial information.
 ### *input*
 * --STtools: Path to STtools package.
 If not given, the current working directory is used.(add this to pkg).
-* --tiles: Tiles that the user is insterested in.
+* --lane-tiles: Tiles that the user is insterested in.
 Multiple tile numbers need to be separated by comma.
-For example: --tiles 2106,2107,2108.
-Required.
+For example: --lane-tiles 1_2106,1_2107,1_2108. **Required**.
 * --binsize: The size of the square grids side.
 By default, it is set to 300 units.
 * --window: The side of sliding window.
 By default it is set to by 150 units.
 * --DGEdir: Path to the digital expression matrix.
 If not given, use the path to DGE from previous steps.